osama-ameer/osama-ameer/README.md

 - CI/CD: GitHub Actions /Git

 Besides these technical skills.
 I am also familiar with different methodologies of software engineering Agile, Scrum, Lean Startup, and Design Thinking.

+  ## How to reach me: Shoot me email at osamaameer15@gmail.com